Bike to Work Week

-- It's great for your health and saves you money
+- It's great for your health and keeps you active.

-Pretty much anything - trips to meetings, to school, the store, a hockey game, or the dentist can be logged towards your totals.
-Pretty much anytime you have to lock your bike!
-But it should be on a bike - walking to work is great but doesn't count for this event :)
+Pretty much anytime you have to lock your bike! or for 2021, anytime you hop on a training bike at home.
+But it should be on a bike - walking is great but doesn't count for this event :)

 We still want you to join in on Bike to Work Week!
 As mentioned above, any time you use your bike for transportation, you can log that trip.